Indiana H.S. softball coach orchestrated murder of ex-fiancé with the help of former player, says prosecutor

 E.J.
 Stephen was arrested and charged with murder.
 Down the hall, only after being confronted with what E.J. told police, Shelby Hiestand admitted pulling the trigger.

-SHELBY HIESTAND: I wasn't going to do anything.
+SHELBY HIESTAND (to detectives): I wasn't going to do anything.
 I really wasn't. … Honestly, I feel like I just blacked out and it just happened …

 Shelby was arrested and charged with murder.
 Later that day, detectives flew to Iowa, where Hannah Knapke had returned to college.
 She too eventually admitted involvement.

-HANNAH KNAPKE: I didn't want to be there at all.
+HANNAH KNAPKE (to detectives ): I didn't want to be there at all.
 I don't even know him.
 I know I couldn't even tell you his first name …

 Hannah told detectives she didn't know what she was getting into when she met up with E.J. and Shelby that night, but that the conversation took a turn.